 Description

-Cape d'Or Lighthouse stands as the crown jewel of the route, perched dramatically on cliffs that drop straight into the churning waters below.
-The approach to Cape d'Or takes you along a clifftop path where the views build gradually until you round the final bend and see the lighthouse in its full glory.
-The panoramic vista from this point stretches across the Minas Basin and toward the distant shores of New Brunswick.
+Cape d'Or Lighthouse is the clear highlight of the route.
+It sits on cliffs that drop sharply into the water below, and the approach builds anticipation well — the views expand gradually as you follow the clifftop path, until you round the final bend and the lighthouse appears in full.
+From that vantage point, the panorama stretches across the Minas Basin toward the distant shores of New Brunswick.

-The Glooscap Trail takes its name from the central figure in Mi'kmaq creation stories.
-According to Mi'kmaq tradition, Glooscap was a powerful being who shaped the landscape of the Maritime provinces, creating many of the natural features you'll see along this route.
-The extreme tides of the Bay of Fundy, the dramatic cliffs, and the unique rock formations all figure into these ancient stories that predate European settlement by thousands of years.
+The Glooscap Trail takes its name from a central figure in Mi'kmaq creation stories — a powerful being credited with shaping the Maritime landscape itself.
+According to these traditions, the extreme tides of the Bay of Fundy, the dramatic cliffs, and the distinctive rock formations along this coast all carry meaning rooted in stories that predate European contact by thousands of years.
+Interpretive signs along the route offer some context, but spending a bit of time researching these stories before your hike adds a real dimension to what you're seeing.

 Planning Your Visit